CRAlpha/react-native-wkwebview/README.md

 WKWebView aims to be a drop-in replacement for UIWebView.
 However, some legacy UIWebView properties are not supported.

+**Since 1.13.0, WkWebView supports `onMessage` and `postMessage` as in the default WebView.
+For advanced or customized usage, please refer to "Advacned Communication between React Native and WkWebView" below.**

 #### Additional props:

 - **onProgress**